Increasing visibility of migrants

 At the end of the event, a local artist illustrated the day that we captured in the image video.

-Thank you to all visitors who were so positive about our project, we look forward to continuing to tour around London and beyond!
+A big thank you to all visitors who were so positive about our exhibition and project!